Sampling Theory with Average Values on the Sierpinski Gasket: Cardinal Interpolant Functions

 for all $x \in A$.
-In this paper, we are interested for sampling functions on $m$-cells.
-Specifically, we say that $\psi$ is a sampling function for the $m$-cell $F_{w}SG$ if the average of $\psi$ on $F_{w}SG$ is 1 and the average of $\psi$ is 0 on any other $m$-cell in $SG$.
-By the theorem in the previous section, we can take such functions to be bandlimited, so we can restrict ourselves to looking at functions on the $\Gamma_{m}.$
+In this paper, we are interested in cardinal interpolants for $m$-cells.
+Specifically, we say that $\psi$ is a cardinal interpolant function for the $m$-cell $F_{w}SG$ if the $B_{m}(\psi)$ equals 1 on the vertex of $\Gamma_{m}$ corresponding to the word $w$ and equals 0 for all other vertices.
+By the theorem in the previous section, we can take such functions to be bandlimited, so we can restrict ourselves to looking at functions on the $\Gamma_{m}.$ We call these bandlimited cardinal interpolant functions on $m$-cells {\bf{sampling functions}}.
+Figures 16-24 show all of the sampling functions for $\Gamma_{1}, \Gamma_{2}, \Gamma_{3},$ and $\Gamma_{4}.$

-As the figures show, there are two major differences between these sampling functions and those on the real line, the translates of the $\sinc$ function.
-A close inspection of the sampling functions shows that they are not symmetric.
-Looking at the large bump for the non-boundary cell sampling functions, we can see that the bump slightly slants, which seems to reflect its position relative to the boundary.
-We also see for higher level sampling functions that, unlike the $\sinc$ functions, the oscillation dies down rather quickly.
-After the initial bump, the function oscillates with magnitude around $10^{-9}$.

 Having performed some numerical calculations, we can make two conjectures.

 \begin{con} The sampling functions are uniformly bounded by some constant (around 1.3) for all $m$. \end{con}